Skip to main content

 Rockwall County can void your permit if you don't maintain a valid aerobic maintenance contract.
 They take compliance seriously.

-Most Rockwall homeowners pay $325-$450 for standard septic pumping, with prices ranging from $275 to $600 depending on tank size and accessibility.
+Most Rockwall homeowners pay $325-$450 for standard septic pumping, with prices ranging from around $275 to $600 depending on tank size and accessibility.

 Service Rockwall Price Range